morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 The Bad:
 - Not PnP yet: A PATCH is scheduled to go into kernel 6.4.
 (Editor's note: the patch was merged in kernel 6.4.)
 - Cost: At $99 USD MSRP this adapter is not inexpensive.
-(Editor's note: the price is lower from some sellers.)
+(Editor's note: the price has been falling.)
-- Packing: Minimal for the cost, unboxing is underwhelimg.

 ```
 >================================<